lfg-hq/lfg/README.md

-# LFG 🚀 | AI-Powered Product Development Platform
+# LFG 🚀 | Agentic framework for AI dev team.

 > **Build Products with AI Agents** - The ultimate open-source platform that combines Product Managers, Developers, and Designers in one intelligent workspace.